Top Ten Places for Indoor Fun in Louisville with Kids

 All times/prices subject to change as businesses make adjustments.
 We updated this post periodically.

 9. Champ’s Rollerdrome – Roller skating is a great way to burn some extra calories with your kids.
-Skate rentals are $2.50.
-They also have $3 skating on Thursdays (5-8pm).
+Skate rentals are $4.
+Check their website for special times when they have open skating or events.
 See their website for details.
 Champ’s is located at 9851 La Grange Road in Louisville.
 See our review.

 8. Mary T. Meagher Aquatic Center – Sometimes you just need to go swimming, and the Metro Parks system has this great indoor pool for just such an occasion.
-Admission is $3 for kids 12 and under and $5.50 for 13 and over.
-Recreational swim hours are Monday-Thursday noon-3pm, Friday 7-8pm, and Saturday noon-6pm, Sunday 1-4pm.
+Admission is $3 for kids 12 and under and $8.00 for 13 and over.
+Recreational swim hours are Monday-Friday noon-3pm, Friday 7-9pm, and Saturday & Sunday noon-3pm.
 It is located at 201 Reservoir Avenue.
 Click here for more info.
 Also, click here to get a list of other places you can go for indoor swimming.

 7. Jump start your day at at trampoline park.
 There used to be multiple options for trampoline parks but after the pandemic, few are still open.
 Check out Defy.
 They have special toddler times that parents love and/or special discount nights that recur weekly.
 And, they like to use their Facebook pages to pump out deals so be sure to follow all of them on Facebook.